IronWorker REST/HTTP API

 The request also accepts the following optional parameters:

-- config: An arbitrary string (usually YAML or JSON) that, if provided, will be available in a file that your worker can access.
-File location will be passed in via the -config argument.
+- config: String.
+An arbitrary string (usually YAML or JSON) that, if provided, will be available in a file that your worker can access.
+The config file location will be passed in via the -config argument to your worker.
 The config cannot be larger than 64KB in size.

 - max_concurrency: The maximum number of workers that should be run in parallel.
 This is useful for keeping your workers from hitting API quotas or overloading databases that are not prepared to handle the highly-concurrent worker environment.
 If omitted, there will be no limit on the number of concurrent workers.